Battle of Prosperous

-On 24 May 1798, Esmonde led his forces to attack Prosperous.
+On 24 May 1798, Esmonde ordered his forces to attack Prosperous.
 Their entry was preceded by the infiltration of a small rebel vanguard, who with the possible help of female sympathisers residing in Prosperous, scaled the walls of the town's barracks, killed the sentries and opened the town gates.
 The barracks were quickly surrounded and attacked by the rebels who repulsed an attempt by the garrison to break out; "Swayne himself was surprised in bed, shot and piked to death and his body burned in a tar barrel."
 The remainder of the garrison were trapped in the upper floors of the barracks which was set on fire by the rebels, causing them to jump in desperation onto the ground below, where they were summarily executed with pikes.
 While the rebels suffered no known casualties, c.
-40 members of the garrison were killed in the battle.
+140 members of the garrison were killed in the battle.

 10 members of the garrison, all belonging to the Ancient Britons, managed to escape from Prosperous to Dunlavin, County Wicklow, where they participated in the Dunlavin Green executions on 26 May.
-Esmonde was later captured by Crown forces and brought to Dublin for trial.
-As he had previously enlisted at the rank of lieutenant in the Clane Yeomanry, Esmonde was court-martialled on 13 June and found guilty of being a deserter.
-Esmonde was executed by hanging on 14 June at on Carlisle Bridge with his coat being worn reversed to indicate that he was convicted of desertion.
+Esmonde, who had previously enlisted in the Clane Yeomanry as their first-lieutenant, returned to his regular unit hoping to gain intelligence, but was betrayed by his aide, captured and brought to Dublin for trial.
+He was court-martialled on 13 June and found guilty of being a deserter.
+Esmonde was executed by hanging on 14 June at on Carlisle Bridge with his yeoman's coat being worn reversed to indicate that he was convicted of desertion.
 Prosperous remained under the control of the United Irishmen until 19 June, when a detachment of the 5th Dragoon Guards under the command of Lieutenant-Colonel Stewart recaptured the town.